-Many came from the citie to hear these men, because they were apt to slip words on the proper duties of a prince (by which they meant Queen Puss) into their sermons.
+Many came from the citie to hear these men, because they were apt to slip words on the proper duties of a prince into their sermons.
+(By Prince, they meant Queen Puss.)

 I had not the patience to heark them, but I glimpsed our mistress (a politick puritan herself) with Little Wattie.
 For once, I pitied that poor dog.

 Doubtless there were also spies there.
-We that could be trusted met at another house that lay nigh.
+We who could be trusted met at another house that lay nigh.
 Sir Charles Daffers [Danvers] lodged there.
 As did our Earl, sometimes.